-- his benefits under our long-term disability plan or payments under our life insurance plan(s), as appropriate, will be distributed, - his vested stock options or SARs may be exercised for twelve months after the date of his disability or death, - his unvested restricted stock, stock units, or service-based LTIP Units will immediately vest, and - his unvested performance-based LTIP Units will be subject to an accelerated vesting determination. - In addition, Mr. Grossi or his beneficiaries, as applicable, will receive in a lump sum his annual base salary for the remainder of the term of his employment agreement (which is scheduled to end on December 31, 2009).
+- · his benefits under our long-term disability plan or payments under our life insurance plan(s), as appropriate, will be distributed, - his vested stock options or SARs may be exercised for twelve months after the date of his disability or death, - his unvested restricted stock, stock units, or service-based LTIP Units will immediately vest, and - his unvested performance-based LTIP Units will be subject to an accelerated vesting determination. - In addition, Mr. Grossi or his beneficiaries, as applicable, will receive during the remainder of the term of his employment agreement (which is scheduled to end on December 31, 2009), his annual base salary at the same time and in the same manner as if he had continued to perform services under his employment agreement.